Building experience is a vital component of career development and future success.

 Internships Near and Far

-The Career Center is the best place to start your search for internships in any location.
+Berkeley Career Engagement is the best place to start your search for internships in any location.
 Employers that attend our career fairs and post positions on Handshake, are often looking to fill positions in multiple geographical regions.

 Summer internships are particularly challenging because of the limited amount of time involved and the high level of competition for them in the Bay Area.
 Rule #1: Start early!
 Many of the larger organizations that offer summer internships begin listing them the previous Fall Semester.
 You can access all of the internships listed with The Career Center via Handshake.
 Additional opportunities can be found through the Cal Work Study program.
 During Spring Semester, attend job fairs (the Spring Career Fair, the Nonprofit/Public Service Career Fair, the Internship & Summer Job Fair), to meet recruiters with summer opportunities.
 Lastly, tell everyone you know what kind of summer internship you’re seeking.
 Networking helps.

 In addition to campus resources, there are a number of online job search sites and internship databases where employers post their internship opportunities.
 Resources such as Yellowpages.com and Dun & Bradstreet (formerly Hoovers.com) can also be used to locate employer contact information for your desired location.
 Once you identify companies of interest, search the jobs section of their website for internship opportunities.
 Find an appropriate contact and reach out to them directly.
 Let them know if you will be in their geographical area during one of the University breaks and inform them of the type of position you are seeking, your qualifications and time availability.
 If you don’t hear from them in a reasonable period of time, follow up.
 Also check the websites of universities in the area you’re targeting for local listings, networking events, and helpful resources specific to that area.